 Combine this dire scenario with a bunch of trigger-happy fanatics, and nothing good can ever come out of the precarious situation.
 More often than not, this Frank Darabont's directed feature will compel you to conjure up demons in your own head, without showing any of it on screen.

-This lean, mean feature starts slowly, but all its disparate elements converge into a nightmarish ending - one that’ll stay with you for a long time.
+The Mist starts slowly, but all its disparate elements converge into a nightmarish ending - one that’ll stay with you for a long time.

 4. Pulp Fiction